auth0/docs/articles/best-practices/rules.md

 As a best practice, we recommend that if you have any MFA-related rule logic similar to that described in the the list below, that **you remove said logic** in favor of using `allowRememberBrowser` or `context.authentication` instead.
 Setting `allowRememberBrowser` to `true` lets users check a box so they will only be [prompted for multi-factor authentication periodically](/multifactor-authentication/custom#change-the-frequency-of-authentication-requests), whereas [`context.authentication`](/rules/references/context-object) can be used safely and accurately to determine when MFA was last performed in the current browser context.
 You can see sample use of `context.authentication` in the out-of-box supplied rule, [Require MFA once per session](https://github.com/auth0/rules/blob/master/src/rules/require-mfa-once-per-session.js).
 :::

-* don't base bypas of MFA based on conditional logic based of the form `context.request.query.prompt === 'none'`
+* don't bypass MFA based on conditional logic based of the form `context.request.query.prompt === 'none'`
-* don't base bypas of MFA based on conditional logic using some form of device fingerprinting, e.g where `user.app_metadata.lastLoginDeviceFingerPrint ===  deviceFingerPrint`
+* don't bypass MFA based on conditional logic using some form of device fingerprinting, e.g where `user.app_metadata.lastLoginDeviceFingerPrint ===  deviceFingerPrint`
-* don't base bypas of MFA based on conditional logic using geographic location, e.g. where `user.app_metadata.last_location === context.request.geoip.country_code`
+* don't bypass MFA based on conditional logic using geographic location, e.g. where `user.app_metadata.last_location === context.request.geoip.country_code`

 #### Context checking when using custom MFA providers

-In a similar fashion to that discussed above, we recommend that you **do not** use rules that redirect users to custom multi-factor authentication providers based on any of the conditional logic items listed.
-For custom providers, there is no safe way to effectively determine MFA bypass as there is no way to accurately determine the context for a user.
+In a similar fashion to that already discussed, we recommend that you **do not** implement any of the conditional logic items listed above in rules that redirect users to custom multi-factor authentication providers.
+For custom providers, there is no safe way to effectively determine if/when to bypass MFA as there is no consistently accurately way to perform contextual checking.